InternetHealthReport/internet-yellow-pages/README.md

 ### Query the database

 Open <http://localhost:7474> in your favorite browser.
-To connect the interface to the database give the default login and password: `neo4j` and `password` respectively.
+No credentials are required to connect to the database, just click on “Connect”.
 Then enter your query in the top input field.

 For example, this finds the IXPs and corresponding country codes where IIJ (AS2497) is: